St. Edward Fr. Louis F Knight

 General Meetings - Fellowship

 Our meetings are scheduled on the 3rd Thursday of each month, they are in Knight Hall and generally last 1 hour.
-There is a light fellowship meal at 6:45 PM followed by our meeting that starts at 7:30 PM. those who might be interested in joining should join us at for our meal at 6:45 PM for more information and discussion.
+There is a light fellowship meal at 6:45 PM followed by our meeting that starts at 7:30 PM. those interested in joining should join us at for our meal at 6:45 PM for more information and discussion.